Once Upon A Mattress

 These reminiscences by my Mother are from interviews conducted in the 1980s and 1990s.

-“Grandma had a sister that lived across the section, Katie Pressler.
+“Grandma had a sister who lived across the section, Katie Pressler.
 They took her along (to church) a lot.
 Her husband wasn’t a Catholic; he was real obstinate.
-She had a boy that took her, but he was killed, kicked by a horse.
+She had a boy who took her, but he was killed, kicked by a horse.
 She was a little bit of a quiet woman.
-She was very particular, everything was just so.
+She was very particular; everything was just so.
 She wasn’t very healthy.
 She had, she called it neuralgia, a pain in her face.
-I think it was infected sinus.
-Even in the hot summertime if she went out she put a handkerchief over the one side.
+I think it was an infected sinus.
+Even in the hot summertime, if she went out, she put a handkerchief over one side.

 The Pressler house is no longer standing.